madebyjd/garage/README.md

 ### Ad-hoc

 Clone the repo and copy interesting files and components into your project.
 Ensure you copy all files and their dependencies.
-You will also need to delete the sub-package import statements.

 ## Components